-Given the Fund's relatively short time horizon to its investment objective, the Trustee is currently prioritising management of climate transition risks over physical risks, as it is judged that these pose the biggest potential for financial loss to the Fund in the short/medium term.
-However, it is recognised the Fund's time horizon could change, and/or the physical effects of climate change could be felt sooner than expected.
-Thus, the Trustee keeps both transition and physical climate-related risks under regular review, including identifying any new and emerging risks.
-This is achieved by monitoring the output of asset-side climate scenario analysis on a quarterly basis, with relevant topics for discussion also being raised by the Fund's investment consultant.
+Given the Fund's relatively short time horizon to its investment objective, the Trustee has previously prioritised the management of climate transition risks over physical risks, as it has judged that these pose the biggest potential for financial loss to the Fund in the short/medium term.
+This was achieved by monitoring the output of asset-side climate scenario analysis on a quarterly basis, and through engagement with the Fund's investment managers on their own approaches.